The Scandalous Rejection of My Hasidic Roots

 Read an Excerpt

 On the eve of my twenty-fourth birthday I interview my mother.
 We meet at a vegetarian restaurant in Manhattan, one that announces itself as organic and farm-fresh, and despite my recent penchant for all things pork and shellfish, I am looking forward to the simplicity the meal promises.
 The waiter who serves us is conspicuously gentile-looking, with scruffy blond hair and big blue eyes.
 He treats us like royalty because we are on the Upper East Side and are prepared to shell out a hundred bucks for a lunch consisting largely of vegetables.
-I think it is ironic that he doesn’t know that the two...see more
+I think it is ironic that he doesn’t know that the two of us are... see more

 In Search of My Secret Power